doevelopper/cppbdd101/README.md

 Todo
 ----

+* [ ] :volcano: RTI Shapes Demo of OMG's Data Distribution Service (DDS): OpenDDS, OpenSplice and Fast RTPS
 * [ ] :feet: CI script covering many cloud ci and local storage ci solutions
 * [ ] :skull: Provide custom script for runing static coverage analysis tools
 * [ ] :fu: Provide ability to generate specifications from code sources
 * [ ] :ok_hand: Provide seamless integration with common IDE CLion/Eclipse-cdt/Netbeans...
+* [ ] :point_up_2: Define a version number inside CMake and print it to the output of the executable.
+* [ ] :point_right: Print the Git hash to the output of the executable.
+* [ ] :star: Create an installer so the program can be installed properly (GNU standards).
+* [ ] :pill: Create a DEB or RPM package (if relevant for your distribution).
 * [ ] :zzz: More specific FAQ and Troubleshooting help
 * [ ] :cyclone: C++11/14/17 Features
 * [ ] :alien: Design patterns lectures